Difference Between ACCA and CPA

 ACCA is the short form for Association of Certified Chartered Accountant and this course is offered by the Association of Chartered Accountant and the candidates who pass this course will have skills in taxation, auditing, handling accounts, management accounting, etc while CPA stands for Certified Public Accountants and this course is offered by Royal Charter.

-ACCA vs CPA – Which One’s Right For You?
-Conversations at the coffee table during my time was all about what did you want to become and perhaps the answer would have stopped at, a journalist, a teacher, a doctor or a chartered accountant.
+Conversations at the coffee table during my time were all about what did you want to become and perhaps the answer would have stopped at, a journalist, a teacher, a doctor or a chartered accountant.
 Period!
 The end of the conversation.
-And today if you tell someone that you are aiming to become a chartered accountant you will be barraged with a host of questions such as which course are you planning to do further, ACCA certification vs CPA exam?
+And today if you tell someone that you are aiming to become a chartered accountant you will be barraged with a host of questions such as which course are you planning to do further, ACCA certificationACCA CertificationThe Association of Chartered Certified Accountants is a competent and leading global accounting body.
+This qualification gives you recognition as an employee who can help in all aspects of a business. or CPA examCPA ExamA Certified Public Accountant (CPA) is a US state board-issued license to practice the accounting profession?
 Will you be aiming to do both in the future?
-If you are confused about your plans just take a deep breath and read ahead…
+If you are confused about your plans just take a deep breath and read ahead.

 ACCA vs CPA Infographics

 Becker CPA Review

 ACCA vs CPA – Comparative Table